142CodeGreen/RAG-with-NeMo-Guardrails/README.md

         if not documents:
             return f"No documents found in the selected files."

-        # Create a Milvus vector store and storage context
+        # Create a Milvus vector store and storage context using CPU
         vector_store = MilvusVectorStore(uri="./milvus_demo.db", dim=1024, overwrite=True,output_fields=[])
         storage_context = StorageContext.from_defaults(vector_store=vector_store)